karthik0112/javasciript-grammer/evaluation1.md

 console.log(a);
 ```

-## 13.Compare two objects, If all properties are equal return true or return false?
+### 13.Compare two objects, If all properties are equal return true or return false?

-* algorithm
-* psuedocode
+**algorithm**

+- Step 1.
+Start the program.
+- Step 2.
+Initialize the objects.
+- Step 3.
+To create a function with object1,object2 parameters.
+- Step 4.
+To get the keys from two parameters then check both length.
+- Step 5.
+To check both of properties with if condition return the boolean values.
+- Step 6.
+Call the function with given properties.
+- Step 7.
+Print result
+- Step 8.
+Stop.

+**psuedocode**
 ```
 BEGIN
 INIT a,b,c and d